eclipse-esmf/esmf-sdk/tools/bamm-cli/README.md

-# BAMM Aspect Meta Model Command Line Tool
+# BAMM Aspect Meta Model Command Line Interface

+The BAMM CLI bundles the functionality provided in the SDS SDK in a CLI application to be used in you terminal for ad-hoc usage outside an IDE.
+For details on the usage and offered functionalities see [Running](#Running)

+## Download

+You can find build versions of the BAMM CLI under the [GitHub releases of the SDS SDK](https://github.com/OpenManufacturingPlatform/sds-sdk/releases).

-## Building
+### Building

+Alternatively, you can build the BAMM CLI on your local machine using:

 `mvn package`